-The Critical Entities Resilience (CER) Directive 2022/2557, forming a set of European Union guidelines and recommendations aimed at reducing vulnerabilities and enhancing the resilience of critical entities against various threats, came into effect last year.
-Adopted on December 14, 2022, it replaced the European Critical Infrastructure Directive 2008/114/EC which had been limited to selected sectors and covered only specific aspects of resilience.
+The Critical Entities Resilience (CER) Directive 2022/2557, forming a set of EU guidelines and recommendations aimed at reducing vulnerabilities and enhancing the resilience of critical entities against various threats, came into effect in 2024.
+Adopted on December 14, 2022, it replaced the European Critical Infrastructure Directive 2008/114 which had been limited to selected sectors and covered only specific aspects of resilience.
 The updated rules in CER aim to strengthen the resilience of critical entities against a broad spectrum of threats, including natural disasters, terrorism, hybrid threats, insider threats, and sabotage across multiple industries.

 Critical entities face risks not only from natural disasters but also from targeted attacks by hackers or terrorist groups, highlighting the need for comprehensive protection and resilience-building measures.
 Under the CER Directive, EU Member States are required to identify critical entities by July 17, 2026, and support them in fulfilling their obligations stemming from CER.